Mary Beth Powers

 Mary Beth Powers | President & CEO, CMMB

-Mary Beth was previously the CEO of SeriousFun Children’s Network, a network of camps founded by Paul Newman to provide opportunities for children with life-limiting illnesses to test their limits and build resilience.
-In addition to building strong interconnectedness among the member camps, she was able to bring new corporate partners to the mission in support of the children and their families.
+Before joining CMMB, Mary Beth served as the Vice President of Programs at Dalio Philanthropies, and she was previously the CEO of SeriousFun Children’s Network founded by Paul Newman to provide opportunities for children with life-threatening illnesses to test their limits and build resilience across a camp network.
+In addition to building strong interconnectedness among the member camps, she brought new corporate partners to the mission in support of children and their families.

-She has lived and worked in Egypt, Pakistan, and Thailand and studied at the University of the West Indies in Kingston, Jamaica between her undergraduate degree at Georgetown’s School of Foreign Service and her graduate work in public health at the University of Michigan.
+She has lived and worked in Egypt, Pakistan, and Thailand.
+She studied at the University of the West Indies in Kingston, Jamaica between her undergraduate degree at Georgetown’s School of Foreign Service and her graduate work in public health at the University of Michigan.
+In 2023, Mary Beth was awarded a Doctor of Laws honorary degree from Fairfield University in Fairfield, Connecticut, in recognition of her advocacy in global health, along with the faith-inspired perspective she brings to the field.
+Also in 2023, Mary Beth was named to the Forbes 50 Over 50 list of Impact Leaders for her exceptional leadership and dedication to making a positive impact around the world.

 Recent News